 The theoretical approach to health inequalities and the role of SDoH in the UK was shaped by the publication of the Black Report in 1980 that concluded that material conditions were the major determinant of health and premature mortality (Black, 1992).
 This led to discussions between proponents of the materialist explanations and those who claimed that health inequalities are result of culturally mediated choices and behaviours (Bartley, 2004, Cockerham, 2007).
 The debate has been enriched by a third perspective, the role of psycho-social factors highlighted in the Whitehall II Study (Marmot et al., 1991).
 The current approach is to understand these hypotheses as complimentary rather than mutually exclusive and to assess their effects in one model with three groups of determinants (Van Oort, van Lenthe and Mackenbach, 2005, Robertson et al., 2015).

 Material determinants refer to the distribution of income and wealth in society and to resources that allow people to secure goods and services needed for a healthy life, e.g. housing, healthcare (Bartley, 2004, Cockerham, 2007).
-Studies of ageing population in England and the UK found disparities by socio-economic status (SES) for a range of health outcomes (Nazroo et al., 2017).
+Attained education can be interpreted as another type of material resource as it mediates health risks on the pathway between childhood conditions and occupational level, income and accumulated wealth in later life (Nazroo, 2017).
+Studies of the ageing population in England and the UK found disparities by socio-economic status (SES) for a range of health outcomes (Nazroo et al., 2017).
 The few longitudinal studies of multimorbidity showed associations with low education, low household income, difficulties managing on income and total household wealth (Schäfer et al., 2012, Jackson et al., 2015, Mounce et al., 2018).
 Lower level of education, manual occupation and poor social network predicted higher number of functional limitations in the Swedish population older than 60 years of age (Calderón-Larrañaga et al., 2018).
 Subjective social status (SSS) has been referred to as a subjective measure of SES as it reflects individual’s perceived standing in a social hierarchy and hence can be included in the group of material determinants (Singh-Manoux, Marmot and Adler, 2005).
-SSS also captures feelings and perceptions of anxiety, stress and the sense of inequality (Charonis et al., 2017).
+SSS also reflects perceptions of stress and the sense of social inequality (Charonis et al., 2017).
 To our knowledge there are no studies of how SSS is related to multimorbidity and only one study examined its association with functional decline (Chen et al., 2012).

 Psycho-social determinants, such as leisure and social activities and social networks and contacts, are increasingly more relevant to older people’s idea of healthy ageing (Bowling, 2008, Cosco et al., 2013).
 Social networks affect health via pathways such as provision of social support, social influence, social engagement and attachment, and access to resources and goods (Berkman, 2000).
 Living as a couple, in a family, having a large social network and having a sense of control over one’s life were all protective factors reducing the risk of multimorbidity (Marengoni et al., 2011, Melis et al., 2014).
 Older multimorbid people with a supportive social network have longer survival time compared to those without social support (Olaya et al., 2017).
 Loneliness has been found positively associated with multimorbidity in England, although the relationship was stronger for people younger than 44 than for people older than 65 (Stickley and Koyanagi, 2018).
 The stress-buffering hypothesis suggests that social relationships can provide resources that buffer the effect of stress on health (Uchino, 2009, Gellert et al., 2018).
 The direct effects’ model says that social networks can facilitate positive health behaviours and access to health care by providing resources such as material assistance or transportation (Olaya et al., 2017).